certification-guides

 Security+ is the most widely held entry-level cybersecurity cert in the world.
 It proves you understand the breadth of security concepts — not deep specialization, but solid fundamentals across all domains.

-The SY0-701 exam covers five domains:
+Per CompTIA's official exam page, the SY0-701 exam covers five domains:

 DomainWeightKey Topics